 Just as Uber revolutionized the landscape of transportation with the aid of modern technology, Flair wanted to explore the opportunity of developing a digital product to extend on-demand mobile hairstyling to anybody.

-The preliminary validation tests confirmed the assumption that potential customers would’ve been reluctant to trust a stranger to invade the privacy of their home.
+The preliminary validation tests confirmed the assumption that potential customers would be reluctant to allow a stranger into their home.

 In order to fully understand the context we decided to undergo further research; teaming up with a second Service Designer, I devised and facilitated three ideation workshops.
 Considering market and desk research insights’ and tapping from the precious expertise of domain specialists who attended our sessions, we spotted a range of opportunities in the hairstyling industry.